sorry-app/status-bar/README.md

 <div class="sorry-status-bar" data-status-bar-for="xxxxxxx"></div>
 ```

+## Filtering the Notices

+Sometimes you'll not want to display all open notices using the plugin, you'll want to limit it to perhaps only display 'planned' notices, or only those notices affecting a particular component of your service.

+We have two `data-attributes=""` which you can include on the `<script />` tag to set these filters.

+#### Filter by Notice Type

+`<script ... data-filter-type="planned/unplanned" />` will ensure only notices of a given type are displayed using the plugin.
+Display multiple types by passing them in this attribute as a comma separated list.

+#### Filter by Affected Component

+`<script ... data-filter-component="999" />` will ensure notices will only be displayed if they directly affect this particular component.
+If this components related parents, or one it's children are affected by a notice, the notice will also be displayed.
+Pass multiple components as a comma separated list.

+**To find the ID of a component, browse to the 'components' section in the Sorry&#8482; UI, choose to edit the given component and you'll find it's ID in the URL.**

 ## Displaying as a Subscriber

 If you have personal details about your user, it's possible to configure the plugin to register them as a subscriber.
 The user will then be listed in your account and you'll be able to target status notices to them, instead of just posting generic site-wide notices.